mysteryUser97214/CodeChallenge/README.md

 To get my algorithm to handle this edge case property, I had to a sacrifice lot of the simplicity in my initial "happy path" solution.
 I tried keeping it as idiomatic as possible, but it kind of feel like I went overboard with the if-operators.
-I'm happy everything works, and does so in `O(n)`, though I suspect there's a better approach that I haven't found yet.
+I'm happy everything works at `O(n)` complexity, though I suspect there's a better approach that I haven't found yet.

 ### Things I'd change

 - The logic for generating logs feels kind of bulky.
 Generally, I don't like to directly couple this logic with the function that it represents.
 It would probably be more scaleable if implemented as middleware.

 - Adding and removing elements from the `output` array seems a little weird.
 Mutating data goes against my React/Redux principles.
 If I didn't give myself the  "preserve order of the input collection" objective, I wouldn't need the array.

+- I'm not in love with putting the entirety of a record into the `recordsById` and `recordsByEmail` dictionaries.
+I like the idea of a single source of truth.
+Originally, I thought having dictionaries contain the index of a record instead of the whole thing.
+This would require an extra step when looking up the `entryDate` of a record, something like `records[indicesById[_id]].entryDate`,  but would also make the `records` array the single source of truth.

 - Lots of redundancy in the removeDuplicates() function.
 I went back and forth on keeping the code dry.
 There seemed to be a tradeoff between dryness and readability.
 I suspect there's potential to consolidate if-operators and generalize redundant functionality.